gbenor/pipeline/README.md

 3. **Usage**:
     - Use the Airflow web server to manage and monitor your workflows.

-## Contribution Guidelines

-Contributors are welcome to propose enhancements, report bugs, and suggest improvements via pull requests and issues.
-Please refer to the `CONTRIBUTING.md` file for detailed guidelines.

 ## License

 This project is freely licensed under the MIT License.